st0pli/LafTools/docs/fr/README.md

 - Hautement intégré avec une interface utilisateur productive
 - Images Docker disponibles et édition portable
 - Aides supplémentaires telles que des notes, des manuels, etc...

-# 🌱 C'est quoi ce nom ?

-- `L` -> Linked
-- `A` -> Asynchronous
-- `F` -> Fantastic

-In essence, LafTools is a suite that offers a series of linked, asynchronous, and fantastic toolsets.

-Rest assured, this project will evolve in remarkable and fantastic ways over time.
-This project needs more time, just like wine, gets better with time.

 # 🌠 Aperçu